-Amenable to high-performance and low-cost implementations.
+- Amenable to high-performance and low-cost implementations. - Capable of supporting a broad range of research. - Assured to isolate experimental traffic from production traffic.

 Figure 1: Idealized OpenFlow Switch.
 The Flow Table is controlled by a remote controller via the Secure Channel.